eideasy/wp-official-eid-plugin/readme.txt

 Smart-ID is authentication method that uses external servers to identify customers.
 User name, identity code and e-mail are identified.
 In addition dynamic javascript, needed for logging in, is downloaded from Smart-ID servers and Apache web server records website user IP address into its standard access.log
-Installation very easy, just install & use short code [smart-id] to have login buttons and [contract_id="123"] to show document template with instant signing.
+Installation very easy, just install & use short code [smart_id] to have login buttons and [contract id="123"] to show document template with instant signing.

 == Installation ==